Stage Design Software | Scenic and Set Design | Autodesk

-Stage or set design is the process of bringing a creative idea to life for a stage production by leveraging tools for design and visualisation.
-Autodesk provides cutting-edge technologies to help the process from design to modelling and creating prototypes with 3D printing all the way to production.
+Stage or set design is the process of bringing a creative idea to life for a stage production by leveraging tools for design and visualization.
+Autodesk provides cutting edge technologies to help the process from design to modeling, and creating prototypes with 3D printing all the way to production.

-Leverage Autodesk software for digital scenography to design scenery such as stage backdrops and set build-outs for theatrical, film or television productions (US site).
+Leverage Autodesk software for digital scenography to design scenery such as stage backdrops and set build-outs for theatrical, film or television productions.

-Autodesk's industry-leading CAD software is perfect for modelling stage components including sets and displays and visualising the layout in a 3D environment.
+Autodesk's industry-leading CAD software is perfect for modeling stage components including sets and displays and visualizing the layout in a 3D environment.

-A faster workflow from concept to build for modern stage lighting, including video walls and lighting towers, through to modelling and rendering with Autodesk software.
+A faster workflow from concept to build for modern stage lighting including video walls and lighting towers through modeling and rendering with Autodesk software.

 No matter how elaborate or large of a concept, Autodesk software can help designers create sturdy truss systems to support any lighting or set backdrop.